Nova Arianto

-Nova Arianto Sartono (born 4 November 1979) is an Indonesian professional football coach and former player who last played for Pelita Bandung Raya as a defender and currently works as the head coach of the Indonesia national under-20 football team.
+Nova Arianto Sartono (born 4 November 1979) is an Indonesian professional football coach and former player who last played for Pelita Bandung Raya as a defender and currently works as the head coach of the Indonesia national under-20 football team and also side assistant coach of Indonesia.

 Biography

 Nova Arianto, who is a Roman Catholic, played for a very long time in Persebaya before leaving for Persib.
 He is used to scoring goals from corner kicks.
 He has played 112 times for Persib and scored 8 goals.
 He is the son of Persibo Bojonegoro coach Sartono Anwar and Tan Djiet Nio.

 Sartono Anwar is a well-known coach who led PSIS Semarang to win the 1987 Premier Division and became one of the national team coaches from the 1980s to early 90s.

 Finally, Sartono Anwar, who has also trained UMS Jakarta (Galatama), BPD Central Java (Galatama), Assyabaab Salim Group, Petrokimia Putra, Arseto Solo, Putra Samarinda, Persibo Bojonegoro led Persisam Putra Samarinda.